-As we prepare for a great year, let’s dive into the fundamental movements shaping the creative industries.
+As we prepare for a great show in July, let’s dive into the fundamental movements shaping the creative industries right now.

-Designers like Pierre Yovanovitch and Rogan Gregory are crafting pieces that feel like a hug from a friend —furniture that becomes a character in our life.
+Designers like Pierre Yovanovitch and Rogan Gregory have crafted pieces that feel like a hug from a friend —furniture that becomes a character in the room.

 FLUIDITY